All Dog Control is handled by the SPCA

 New York State Dog Control Laws

 New York State has various laws concerning dogs which are enforced by the towns across the state.
-Besides licensing requirements, the DeWitt Dog Control Officer is responsible for: picking up stray dogs; investigating and pursing cases of “dangerous dogs”, as defined in NYS Agriculture and Market Law; and enforcing a prohibition on dogs chasing deer.
+Dog Control Officers are responsible for: picking up stray dogs; investigating and pursing cases of “dangerous dogs”, as defined in NYS Agriculture and Market Law; and enforcing a prohibition on dogs chasing deer.

 DeWitt Ordinances Concerning Dogs

 The Town of DeWitt has various ordinances and regulations concerning dogs.
-Complaints concerning violations should be made to Dog Control.
+Complaints concerning violations should be made to the SPCA.

 - Leash Law: A dog is required to be on a leash “…and accompanied by and in full control of the owner or other responsible person” when the dog is off of its owner’s property.
 Dogs must be leashed in Town of DeWitt parks.
 Park personnel have the authority to eject owners who refuse to comply with the rules.